NotRealAI/420doges-content/faq.md

 <details>
 <summary>
-  <b>How is this related to Dogecoin?</b> And what is RenDoge?
+  <b>How is this related to Dogecoin?</b>
 </summary>

+This market uses RenDoge.
 RenDoge is simply a way to use your Dogecoin on Ethereum.
 1 RenDoge = 1 Dogecoin.
 The price of the two coins will always be the same.

 The folks over at <a href='https://renproject.io/' target='_blank'>RenVM</a> built a way to securely wrap your Dogecoin into an Ethereum token.
 They do this for many other tokens as well, including Bitcoin.